gradle/gradle/design-docs/jdk9-support.md

 This list is in priority order.

-- `tools.jar` no longer exists as part of the JDK so `org.gradle.internal.jvm.JdkTools`(and others) need an alternative way to get a SystemJavaCompiler which does not includes Gradle's own classes, i.e. without using `ClassLoader.getSystemClassLoader()`
+- `tools.jar` no longer exists as part of the JDK so `org.gradle.internal.jvm.JdkTools`(and others) need an alternative way to get a SystemJavaCompiler which does rely on the JavaCompiler coming from an isolated, non-system `ClassLoader`.
+One approach would be:
-    - TBD
+    - Isolate the Gradle classes from the application `ClassLoader`
+    - Load things, targeted for compilation, into an isolated `ClassLoader` as opposed to the JVM's application application `ClassLoader`.
+    - `org.gradle.internal.jvm.JdkTools` could use `ToolProvider.getSystemJavaCompiler()` to get a java compiler

 - JDK 9 is not java 1.5 compatible. `sourceCompatibility = 1.5` and `targetCompatibility = 1.5` will no longer work.
 - Some tests use `tools.jar` as a "big jar", they need to be refactored to use something else.
 - JDK 9 has completely changed the JVM and `org.gradle.internal.jvm.Jvm` is no longer an accurate model: